Zondax/filecoin-solidity/docs/api/actors/Market.md

 + `struct` PublishStorageDealsParams
   + `struct ClientDealProposal[]` Deals - list of deal proposals signed by a client
     + `struct DealProposal` Proposal
-      + `bytes` PieceCID.
+      + `Cid` PieceCID.
       + `uint64` PieceSize - the size of the piece.
       + `bool` VerifiedDeal - if the deal is verified or not.
-      + `bytes` Client - the address of the storage client.
+      + `FilAddress` Client - the address of the storage client.
-      + `bytes` Provider - the address of the storage provider.
+      + `FilAddress` Provider - the address of the storage provider.
-      + `string` Label - any label that client choose for the deal.
+      + `DealLabel` Label - any label that client choose for the deal.
-      + `int64` StartEpoch - the chain epoch to start the deal.
+      + `ChainEpoch` StartEpoch - the chain epoch to start the deal.
-      + `int64` EndEpoch - the chain epoch to end the deal.
+      + `ChainEpoch` EndEpoch - the chain epoch to end the deal.
-      +  `int256` StoragePricePerEpoch -  the token amount to pay to provider per epoch.
+      + `BigInt` StoragePricePerEpoch -  the token amount to pay to provider per epoch.
-      + `int256` ProviderCollateral - the token amount as collateral paid by the provider.
+      + `BigInt` ProviderCollateral - the token amount as collateral paid by the provider.
-      + `int256` ClientCollateral - the token amount as collateral paid by the client.
+      + `BigInt` ClientCollateral - the token amount as collateral paid by the client.

     + `bytes` ClientSignature - the signature signed by the client.